cbouilla/minpack-1.1/README.md

 `lapackified` version
 ---------------------

-The code in the `lapackified` folder differs from the `base/` code as follows:
+The code in the `lapackified/` folder differs from the `base/` code as follows:

 - It uses LAPACK to compute QR factorizations and related operations.
 This reduces the amount of code (completely removes the `qrfac` function) and